SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 We are all humans and have different backgrounds, but also solid reputations in a wide range of tags.
-If you feel we misjudged a gem, closed for the wrong reason, or blindly followed advice from our peers, feel free to ask for an explanation or to reopen.
-Based on your feedback, we'll learn, improve your question and help in getting it re-opened by casting re-open votes.
+If you feel we misjudged a gem, closed for the wrong reason, or blindly followed advice from our peers, feel free to ask for an explanation.
+Based on your feedback, we'll learn, improve your question and help in getting it re-opened by casting re-open votes if it qualifies for those.
 This will improve our actions, so please provide feedback.

 <h2 id="can-i-invite-users-here"><a href="#can-i-invite-users-here" class="hover-visible"></a>Can I invite users here?</h2>